davidtwco/rfcs/text/0000-build-std/5-standard-library-dependencies.md

 ([?][rationale-no-builtin-other-crates]) on stable.
 This set could be expanded with new crates in future.

-Use with any crate name is gated on a perma-unstable `cargo-feature` ([?][rationale-unstable-builtin-crates]).
+Use with any other crate name is gated on a perma-unstable `cargo-feature` ([?][rationale-unstable-builtin-crates]).
 If a builtin dependency on a unstable crate name exists but is not used due to cfgs, then the crate could still be compiled with a stable toolchain.